dask/dask/docs/source/spark.rst

 variety of JVM languages (Scala, Java, Clojure) as well as limited support in Python and R.  New Spark projects like the DataFrame skip serialization and boxed execution issues by forgoing the Python process entirely and instead have Python code drive native Scala code.
+APIs for these libraries tend to lag a bit behind their Scala counterparts.

 Scope
 ~~~~~

 Spark was originally built around the RDD, an unordered collection allowing
 repeats.
-All spark add-ons were originally built on top of this construct.
+Most spark add-ons were built on top of this construct, inheriting
+both its abilities and limitations.

-Dask is built on a slightly lower and more general construct of a generic task
+Dask is built on a lower-level and more general construct of a generic task
 graph with data dependencies.
 This allows more general computations to be
 built by users within the dask framework.
 This is probably the largest
 fundamental difference between the two projects.
+Dask gives up high-level
+understanding to allow users to express more complex parallel algorithms.
+This
+ended up being essential when writing complex projects like ``dask.array``.

 Developer-Facing Differences